prabdhal/prabdhal/README.md

 2. **Script Configuration**: Customize key behavior using `OnScreenKeyboard.cs`, `ManagedInputField.cs`, and `Key.cs`.
 3. **Input System Configuration**: Bind actions for gamepad or touch inputs using Unity's Input System.

+Check out the asset demo here: [On-Screen Keyboard Demo](https://www.youtube.com/watch?v=Sw9J0tUA0Mo)

 This asset is available for free on the Unity Asset Store and can be used in personal and commercial projects.
 Modify it freely to fit your needs!

-Check out the project demo here: [Project Demo]([https://www.youtube.com/watch?v=ocZWB4JfVWk&t=1s](https://www.youtube.com/watch?v=Sw9J0tUA0Mo))

 ---